 - When touching the nose, a crunching or crackling sound or sensation like that of rubbing hair between 2 fingers

 - Pain and difficulty breathing out of the nostrils

 When to Seek Medical Care

-Call the doctor if any of the following occur:
+Call the doctor for any of the following: